-When the question of comparing billet aluminum and forged aluminum parts comes up, it’s important for manufacturers to know what each really means.
+When the question of comparing billet aluminum and forged aluminum parts comes up, it’s important for manufacturers to know what each half of the ‘billet vs. forged’ argument really means.
 Billeting is ultimately an intermediary step and requires extra work at a machine shop to acquire a finished product.

 Anchor Harvey can produce high-quality forged aluminum products custom shaped to the customer’s needs with faster turnarounds and precision necessary for aerospace and many other industries.
 Request a quote today.